Leon Shamroy: Later career

 Shamroy once noted: "The obtrusive camera is like a chattering person—something we can do without.
 It's okay for the camera to join the conversation, so to speak, but it must never dominate.
 It must never distract from the story.
 The real art of cinematography lies in the camera's ability to match the varied moods of players and story, or the pace of the scene."

 Shamroy was notable for being gruff and short-tempered, regularly clashing with directors Rouben Mamoulian, John M. Stahl, and Otto Preminger.
 He was also known for being a perfectionist, something that Fritz Lang and Henry Fonda found irritating during filming of You Only Live Once.
 He once claimed that Lee Garmes "will never see the day that he's as good as I am and that goes for anybody in the motion picture business", implying that he saw himself as better than any other cinematographer.

+Shamroy died in 1974 at the age of 72.

 Family

 He was married three times and had four children.
 On November 1, 1925, he married Rosamond Marcus, who gave birth to his son, Paul Shamroy (August 24, 1926 - May 12, 1969).
 They divorced in February 1937.
 He then married Audrey Mason, daughter of E. Mason Hopper, on February 2, 1938.
 They had two children: Patricia Mason and Timothy Cullinan.
 Their marriage ended in a divorce on April 23, 1948.
-From May 12, 1953 until his death, he was married to movie actress Mary Anderson.
-He and Anderson had one son, Anderson Alexander Shamroy, who died July 1, 1956 at the age of two months.
+From May 12, 1953, until his death, he was married to movie actress Mary Anderson.
+He and Anderson had one son, Anderson Alexander Shamroy, who died July 1, 1956, at the age of two months.